alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 There are two ways to configure your own CDN:

 - Use Cloud Foundry commands
-- Amend HTTPS request host headers
+- Amend HTTP request host headers

 ### Use Cloud Foundry commands